eric-hunt/embark.rstheme/README.md

 I am indebted to the many contributors to this curated arsenal of harmonious colors that make staring at R code a much more pleasant experience.
-My goal is to submit this theme to be merged into the `rsthemes` package, but in the meantime, if you want to try it out you can install this R package from GitHub with:
+My goal is to submit this theme to be merged into the `rsthemes` package once I get most of the kinks worked out, but in the meantime, if you want to try it out you can install this R package from GitHub with:

 ``` r
 if (!require(rsthemes)) remotes::install_github("gadenbuie/rsthemes")